Taking a Vancouver whale watching tour is the easiest way to make your trip unforgettable.

 Departure Point: Granville Island | 1516 Duranleau St.

-What we love here though is their half-day whale watching adventure aboard the Salish Sea Freedom, a custom-built, luxury, high-speed catamaran that’ll get you to the action in a hurry – right from Granville Island.
+Prince of Whales kills it with their half-day whale watching tour aboard the Salish Sea Freedom: a luxury, high-speed catamaran that’ll get you to the action in a hurry – right from Granville Island.

 Wild Whales Vancouver